saeed-amiri/CloudInTrousers/docs/aws-practitioner/aws-essentials_module3.md

 # Module 3: Global Infrastructure and Reliability
-In this module is all about:
+This module is all about:
 - The benefits of the AWS Global Infrastructure,
 - Describing the basic concept of Availability Zones,
 - Describing the benefits of Amazon CloudFront and edge locations,
 - Comparing different methods for provisioning AWS services.

 ## AWS Global Infrastructure
-### Factors to Chose a Region:
+### Factors to Choose a Region:
 1. Compliance,
 2. Proximity,
 3. Feature availability,